-That a register of home ownership in residential parks be established so that all sales and site agreements are registered by the park owner.
+That a register of home ownership in residential parks be established so that all sales and site agreements being registered by the park owner.

-Recognition of Residential Manufactures Home Parks as Senior's Accommodation We note that this issue is mentioned in section 2.9 of the Issues paper as a complicating factor in the problems around home ownership and deceased estates.
+Recognition of Residential Manufactures Home Parks as Senior's Accommodation

+We note that this issue is mentioned in section 2.9 of the Issues paper as a complicating factor in the problems around home ownership and deceased estates.
 ARPQ views it as an issue that is of concern to home owners in its own right.
 We believe that it has the potential to impact upon the value of homes in parks.
 It is also seen by many home owners in as a threat to aspects of the lifestyle that attracted them to residential parks as an option to spend their senior years living in.

-Reform Option(s) That ARPQ Would Like To Be Given Serious Consideration That the Act be amended in such a way that ensures that Residential (Manufactured Home) Parks are exempt from anti-discrimination laws on the grounds of age.
+That the Act be amended in such a way that ensures that Residential (Manufactured Home) Parks are exempt from anti-discrimination laws on the grounds of age.